supotmaild/python_button_blink/README.md

 - b = blink()
 - b.start(win,Button)            # win is your Tk root
 - # Button is your list of Button # redraw fuction check b.bnumber() for return press button value

+- If you are in Thailand call me for detail 097-162-0960
+- email : therithwarich@gmail.com